tonyzhaozh/few-shot-learning/README.md

 ## Contributions and Contact

-This code was developed by Zihao (Tony) Zhao and Eric Wallace, contact available at tonyzhao0824@berkeley.edu and ericwallace@berkeley.edu.
+This code was developed by Tony Z. Zhao and Eric Wallace, contact available at tonyzhao0824@berkeley.edu and ericwallace@berkeley.edu.

 If you'd like to contribute code, feel free to open a [pull request](https://github.com/tonyzhaozh/few-shot-learning/pulls).
 If you find an issue, please open an [issue](https://github.com/tonyzhaozh/few-shot-learning/issues).